Vincent Tie

 Impact Of Central Banks Increasing Gold Reserves

 Gold’s greater role in the global monetary system since 2010, while still unofficial, cannot be overlooked.
-Central banks have been net buyers of gold since 2010.
+Central banks have been net buyers of gold since 2010, an important factor supporting record gold demand in recent years.
 It was no doubt a result of the loss of confidence in the stability of the global financial system following the 2008 U.S. Great Financial Crisis and the Eurozone Debt Crisis, which lasted until the mid to late 2010s.

 As mentioned, freezing Russian central bank assets in 2022 gave central banks more reasons to buy gold.
 In addition, the sharp rise in interest rates since late-2021 caused significant losses for bondholders, mainly asset managers, commercial banks, and central banks worldwide.